matter-labs/anvil-zksync/docs/rustbook/src/usage/testing.md

 This makes it possible to examine the effects of changes on already deployed contracts.

-> *Note:* These commands assume you have set `$ZKSYNC_HOME` in your shell profile file (e.g. `~/.bash_profile`, `~/.zshrc`) to target your local copy of `era-test-node`.
+> *Note:* These commands assume you have set `$ZKSYNC_HOME` in your shell profile file (e.g. `~/.bash_profile`, `~/.zshrc`) to target your local copy of `anvil-zksync`.
 For instance:

 ```sh
 # Add path here: